Parents seek accountability after child’s death

 BRIGHTON, N.Y.
-(WROC-TV) — Adam and MaryBeth Gillan had just moved into their Brighton neighborhood when their neighbors invited them and their two young girls over for a welcome party on Jan.
-5 of this year.
+(WROC) — Adam and MaryBeth Gillan had just moved into their Brighton neighborhood when their neighbors invited them and their two young girls over for a welcome party on January 5 of this year.

 Just like that.